SUHAS2004/Computer_Graphics_Autumn2025/Tut1/README.md

 | E |Edit the loaded model after loading it.
 Initially the rootnode is the current which make the transformations apply to thewhole model.
 Pressing E allows you to edit the last added shape to the model.  |
 | P |toggle projection view  |

+## Note
+The Tessellation level and solid/wireframe can be modified by the initial_level and solid variables respectively to any value between 0 and 7 in the modelling.hpp file before make.

 ## Screenshots